Mathnerd314/stroscot/docs/Syntax.rst

 Design
 ======

-The stuff here is mostly a placeholder while the rest of the language is designed.
+The stuff here is mostly a dumping ground of ideas while the rest of the language is designed.
 The actual syntax will be designed by going through the syntax of other languages (primarily the ones listed in the influences section, but also all the ones listed on RosettaCode and `Rigaux's list of syntax across languages <http://rigaux.org/language-study/syntax-across-languages/>`__) and picking out the nicest examples.
 But in the end, syntax is decided by usage, so a lot of the syntax here will probably become final.

 Quorum and its associated set of syntax studies provide useful datapoints on keywords and constructs.
 But Stroscot has a unique design so we can't use a lot of the research, and the research is limited to begin with.